Get us in your inbox

 • Museums

 From the geology to the industrial era, from ancient people to the twentieth century, from the basement to the fabulous Balcony Café, the National Museum of Scotland narrates the story of the country.
 There are artefacts that take your breath away, that make you squirm and interactive exhibits that will bring out your competitive side.
-The new part of the museum dates to 1998; the older part adjacent was completed in 1888 but was substantially refurbished and reopened as from 2011.
-Together they’re a must-see.
+The new part of the museum dates to 1998; the older part adjacent was completed in 1888 but was substantially refurbished and reopened in 2011.
+Together, they’re a must-see.

 • Attractions